jakopako/goskyr/README.md

 ]
 ```

-Basically, a config file contains a list of crawlers that each may have static and / or dynamic fields.
+Basically, a config file contains a list of scrapers that each may have static and / or dynamic fields.
 Additionally, items can be filtered based on regular expressions and pagination is also supported.
 The resulting array of items is return to stdout as json string.
 TODO: support writing other outputs, e.g. mongodb.

 ### Static fields

-Each crawler can define a number of static fields.
+Each scraper can define a number of static fields.
 Those fields are the same over all returned items.
 For the event crawling use case this might be the location name as shown in the example above.
 For a static field only a name and a value need to be defined:

 ```yml
     fields: